Oleksandr Kazik

-Oleksandr Kazik (born 22 October 1996) is a Ukrainian male visually impaired cross-country skier and biathlete.
+Oleksandr Kazik (born 22 October 1996) is a Ukrainian male visually impaired Para cross-country skier and biathlete.

 Career

 He made his Paralympic debut during the 2018 Winter Paralympics representing Ukraine.
 Oleksandr Kazik claimed his first Paralympic medal after clinching a silver medal in the men's 12.5km visually impaired biathlon event.

 He won the bronze medal in the men's 6 km visually impaired biathlon event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 He also won the bronze medal in the men's 12.5 km visually impaired biathlon event.

 He competed at the 2022 Winter Paralympics, winning a gold medal in the men's 12.5 kilometres and a silver medal in the men's 6 kilometres visually impaired biathlon events.